-A step-by-step guide to moving your money from your current banking institution to a Better Banking Option
+A step-by-step guide to moving to a Better Banking Option

 You’ve decided to move your money to a better bank or credit union?
 Good for you!
 And good for the people who will benefit from loans from your deposits in the better bank.